Cucina Verona Ristorante Blue Zones Project Approval Celebration

 Learn More

-Whale Fest is taking over Downtown Fort Bragg on the weekend of March 14th through 16th and, like the migrating leviathans we celebrate, this year’s festivities will be bigger and better than ever.
-There’s a Downtown Wine Walk with the return this year of the Chowder Tasting Competition, the Fort Bragg Beer Festival, a 10k/5k Whale Run and Walk, a craft fair, live music, food trucks and much more.
+Whale Fest is taking over Fort Bragg the weekend of March 21 & 22 and, like the migrating leviathans we celebrate, this year’s festivities will be bigger and better than ever.
+There’s a Downtown Wine Walk, the Chowder Tasting Competition, the Fort Bragg Beer Festival, a 10k/5k Whale Run and Walk, a craft fair, live music, food trucks and much more.

-Of course, the whales will be moving through all winter, so if March 14th-16th doesn’t work out, no worries.
+Of course, the whales will be moving through all winter, so if this weekend doesn’t work out, no worries.
 Come anytime through April to see the amazing migration of Fort Bragg’s favorite cetaceans

 All events take place rain or shine.